Mariners vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Los Angeles Angels and Shohei Ohtani take the field at Angel Stadium of Anaheim against J.P.
-Crawford and the Seattle Mariners on Friday.
+George Kirby takes the mound for the Seattle Mariners on Saturday against Hunter Renfroe and the Los Angeles Angels.
+First pitch is at 9:07 PM ET for this third game in a four-game series.

-The Angels are +100 moneyline underdogs for this matchup against the Mariners (-120).
-The over/under is 8 runs for this contest.
+The Angels have been listed as +115 moneyline underdogs for this matchup with the Mariners (-140).
+A 9-run over/under is listed in this contest.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.